Sequential IO with stdin & stdout#

 4. Creates an empty file measurements-done.txt

-5. Reads five lines from temperatures.txt and writes the temperatures which are greater than 19 to temperatures-filtered.txt.
+5. Reads five lines from temperatures.txt and writes the temperatures which are greater than 19 to temperatures-filtered-some.txt.
 Use a for loop that reads five times.

-You can use fgets + strtol or fscanf for integer conversion.
+• or fscanf + fprintf for integer conversion.

 What does fgets return if we arrive at the end of the file?
 Refer to the documentation.